cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     2. For expand\_message\_xmd ({{hashtofield-expand-xmd}}) with SHA3-256,
        HASH\_ID is "XMD:SHA3-256".

+  Suites that use the alternative hash\_to\_field function defined in
+  {{appx-hashtofield-alt}} MUST indicate this by appending the ASCII literal ":H2F-DR" (which has length 7 bytes) to the HASH\_ID field.

 - MAP\_ID: a human-readable representation of the map\_to\_curve function
   as defined in {{mappings}}.
 These are defined as follows: